 If you are planning a trip to South Korea and want to travel outside of Seoul, you will likely be hopping aboard Korea’s national railway.
 Like almost everything in Korea, the trains are unbelievably convenient, reliable, and efficient.
-Here is a concise guide to the main types of trains in Korea, how to book tickets, and what to expect when you travel by train.
+Here is a concise guide to the main types of Korean trains, how to book tickets, and what to expect when you travel by train in Korea.
 It’s not nearly as scary as you might think after watching Train to Busan — I promise!

 The national railway in Korea is operated by Korail.
 This includes several types of train: KTX, ITX-Saemaeul, Mugunghwa, Nuriro, Airport Express trains, and the ITX Cheong-Chun.
 Korail also operates several sightseeing trains and metropolitan subway services in Seoul and Busan.
 There is also the SRT (Super Rapid Train) which is not operated by Korail, but is still very easy for tourists to access.
 The four main types of train you are likely to travel on as a tourist are the KTX, SRT, ITX-Saemaeul, or Mugunghwa.